nuxt/website-v2/content/en/guides/concepts/views.md

 As mentioned above, this layout is special, since you should not include the `<Nuxt/>`  component inside its template.
 You must see this layout as a component displayed when an error occurs (`404`, `500`, etc.).
 Similar to other page components, you can set a custom layout for the error page as well in the usual way.

-You can customise the error page by adding a `layouts/error.vue` file:
+You can customize the error page by adding a `layouts/error.vue` file:

 ```html
 <template>